react-native-community/RNNewArchitectureApp/README.md

 ### Adding padding/margin to components

-Let's take an example of component that shows image with a title and call it `ImageWithTitle`.
+Let's take an example of component that shows image with a title and call it [ImageWithTitle](./AwesomeApp/ImageWithTitle.tsx).
 We would like to add some space between the component and the surrounding content.

 ```jsx
 function ImageWithTitle(props) {
     return (
         <View style={{padding: 10}}>